The Cane Corxer is a hybrid that is bred from the Cane Corso Italiano and the Boxer.

 As with all dog breeds, regular teeth cleaning and checks will prevent periodontal disease.

-Eye examinations will likely be needed periodically as there are a number of eye conditions which are known to afflict the parent breeds and will need to be assessed and monitored as your pet ages.
+Eye examinations will likely be needed periodically as there are a number of eye conditions that are known to afflict the parent breeds and will need to be assessed and monitored as your pet ages.

 Checking and cleaning the ears should be done weekly, or as needed to prevent infection.